Back to blog

 ISP Proxies

-ISP (or Internet Service Provider) proxies are a middle ground between datacenter and residential proxies.
+ISP (or Internet Service Provider) proxies are a middle ground between datacenter proxies and residential proxies.
 An internet service provider can assign a residential IP address to a data center server they own.

 ISP proxies have the speed of a datacenter proxy and the legitimacy of a residential proxy, making them extremely valuable.
 Internet service providers, however, don’t usually provide a lot of ISP proxies to a single company so pools can be relatively small.
 They’re also often the most expensive proxy server type, so they’re reserved for highly sensitive use cases.